anagarciac307/Final-Project-Instrumental-Designs-GPGN-590A/README.md

 $100-200

 ## Implementation plan:
-- [ ] Obtain accelerometers and other required sensors
+- [X] Obtain accelerometers and other required sensors
-- [ ] Connect the smart board, ADC and LCD screen to a breadboard
+- [X] Connect the smart board, ADC and LCD screen to a breadboard
-- [ ] Set up the receiver with a single accelerometer attached
+- [X] Set up the receiver/main station with a single accelerometer attached
-- [ ] Add the necessary libraries to run the accelerometer, ADC and LCD
+- [X] Add the necessary libraries to run the accelerometer, ADC and LCD
-- [ ] Define axis on accelerometer and build code to run the receiver and transmitter
+- [X] Define axis on accelerometer and build code to run the receiver and transmitter
-- [ ] Perform a simple test to verify that the accelerometer is transmitting data
+- [X] Perform a simple test to verify that the accelerometer is transmitting data
-- [ ] Test precision with Shake Table
+- [X] Test precision with Shake Table
-- [ ] Include code to  processes signal
+- [X] Include code to  processes signal
+    - Utilized third-party software to process transforms and spectrograms
-- [ ] Observe the data on the serial monitor and see if it matches what is displayed on the LCD
+- [X] Observe the data on the serial monitor and see if it matches what is displayed on the LCD
 - [ ] Expand the array to include 2 accelerometers connected

 ## Possible additional elements:
-- [ ] External SD storage for extended recording
+- [X] External SD storage for extended recording
+- [X] Set up secondary station to record data independently from main station
 - [ ] Develop wireless capability by utilizing either RF/wireless receiver and  MMS – 10-Axis IMU
 - [ ] Expand array to multiple in-line transmitters that communicate with the single receiver
 - [ ] Develop array to have in-line transmitters with connected transmitters that transfer data from other and relay to the main receiver
-- [ ] Expanded LCD capability to larger screens that can show multiple lines of data at once
+- [X] Expanded LCD capability to larger screens that can show multiple lines of data at once

 Hardware Wiring Diagram: